tommyarmstrong/FootballFormTable/README.md

 ## Description

-The aim was to create a table of all the teams in the league, sorted on recent form, and make available over the internet, for personal use.
+The aim was to create a table of all the teams in the league, sorted on recent form, and make available over the internet for personal use.

 The project:
 - Scrapes generaly available data on a daily basis.